AliSalimkhani/Fire-Classifier/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
-- Inspired by the simplicity and effectiveness of KNN for image classification.
-- Built with the help of open-source Python libraries.

 ## Feedback and Contributions
 If you have suggestions or would like to contribute, feel free to create an issue or submit a pull request.
 Feedback is always welcome!